-During the 2020-2021 assessment cycle, COVID-19 stay at home orders disrupted the implementation of in-person instruction and field placements which potentially affected the knowledge exam and field learning outcomes.
-Due to COVID-19 social distancing measures, in the 2020-2021 assessment cycle, in-person courses were taught with decreased class numbers to ensure the safety of students and faculty.
+During the 2020-21 assessment cycle, COVID-19 stay at home orders disrupted the implementation of in-person instruction and field placements which potentially affected the knowledge exam and field learning outcomes.
+During the 2021-22 academic cycle, continued COVID-19 social distancing measures and student choice in relation to online versus in-person courses led to decreased class numbers in the in-person offerings.
 Consequently, courses taught online saw an increase in the number of students from previous semesters.
 Courses were taught both face-to-face and online (synchronously and asynchronously).
 Some courses were taught in-person with faculty allowing students with potential symptoms to join the class in real time using Webex.
 Other classes utilized in-person and Webex to enhance learning potential for students, particularly in the field seminar.

 Prior to COVID-19, the BSW field education committee made the decision to pilot a new structure to the field placements due to the needs expressed by students.
 Traditionally, field instruction was offered in two options.
 A student could complete the internship (432 hours) either as a block placement in the fall or spring semester.
 Or a student could complete the 432 hours across the academic year (fall followed by the spring).
 Field Placement was not offered during the summer.
 Due to this, many students ready to begin field in a spring semester were forced to wait to take field in the succeeding fall, when they could graduate earlier if it were offered in the summer.
-The field faculty piloted a summer session in 2020 where students can complete their field placement in two semesters: the spring followed by the summer session.
-Four students elected to try this.
+The field faculty piloted summer sessions in 2020 and 2021 where students completed their field placement in two semesters: the spring followed by the summer session.
+11 students have taken part in the pilot during this time period.
 These students completed the Exit Exam during the spring semester with the graduating seniors.
 The result of the pilot was very successful in that students were able to graduate a semester earlier and both students and field instructors noted that the summer session allowed for enhanced learning, both in terms of opportunities for learning and students being able to complete their field internship in a way that fit their schedule.

-In 2020-2021, the field education committee elected to continue the summer internship option.
-Seven (7) students are completing their field internships in the summer session of 2021.
-These students completed the Exit Exam during the spring semester with the graduating seniors per the policy of students taking the Exit Exam at the end of SOWK

-4040.
-This explains why the results are based on 59 students having taken the Exit Exam in AC 2020-2021 and only 52 students with field evaluations.
-For clarity, in the reporting of student learning outcomes below, an asterisk () will be used to highlight the difference.
-The seven (7) students will finish in the summer of 2021 and the field evaluations will be available in early August.
-These field evaluations will be added to this report and amended at that time.
+In 2020-21, the field education committee elected to continue the summer internship option in 2021-22.
+Six students will be completing their field internships in the summer session of 2022.
+These students completed the Exit Exam during the spring semester with the graduating seniors per the policy of students taking the Exit Exam at the end of SOWK 4040.
+These six students will finish in the summer of 2022 and their field evaluations will be available in early August.
+These evaluations will be added to this report and amended at that time.